juancancela/juancancela.github.io/_posts/blog/2015-06-10-using-node-clt.md

 #### Using CLT

-From command line, try executing the recently created command; in example; ´cltool package.json´
+From command line, try executing the recently created command; in example; ´heyhey "mail@gmail.com" "hi!" "hey how are you!"´

 #### Example code